Elicitor

-Elicitors in plant biology are extrinsic or foreign molecules often associated with plant pests, diseases or synergistic organisms.
+In plant biology, elicitors are extrinsic or foreign molecules often associated with plant pests, diseases or synergistic organisms.
 Elicitor molecules can attach to special receptor proteins located on plant cell membranes.
-These receptors are able to recognize the molecular pattern of elicitors and trigger intracellular defence signalling via the Octadecanoid pathway.
+These receptors are able to recognize the molecular pattern of elicitors and trigger intracellular defence signalling via the octadecanoid pathway.
 This response results in the enhanced synthesis of metabolites which reduce damage and increase resistance to pest, disease or environmental stress.
-This is an immune response known as pattern triggered immunity or PTI.
+This is an immune response called pattern triggered immunity (PTI).

 PTI is effective against necrotrophic microorganisms.

 An example is chitosan which is found in insects, fungi and the shells of crustaceans.
 Chitosan is used in agriculture as a natural biocontrol agent, to improve plant health and increase crop yields.

-Effectors and Hormones
+Effectors and hormones

 Effectors and hormones are other signalling molecules often confused with elicitors.
 Elicitors and effectors differ from hormones in that they are not produced within the organism that they are triggering a response in, and are usually not naturally occurring in the organism.

-Plant Hormones
+Plant hormones

 Plant hormones are signalling molecules produced within the plant (i.e. they are endogenous).
 Hormones regulate cellular processes in targeted cells locally and can be moved to other parts of the plant.
 Examples of plant hormones are auxins, cytokins, gibberellin, ethylene, abscisic acid, salicylic acid and jasmonates.
 Hormones naturally occur in extremely low, finely balanced, concentrations.

 Plant hormones act as plant growth regulators or modulators.
 Modulators are defined as molecules that "bind to a particular target protein, mainly to an enzyme, thereby directly changing its activity, i.e. increasing or decreasing".
 An example is salicylic acid which is a modulator of catalase isozymes activity and jasmonate, which modulates phenylalanine ammonia lyase activity.